-The Center for the Study of Science Fiction is pleased to offer a
+The Gunn Center for the Study of Science Fiction is pleased to offer a

-Additionally of interest to SF scholars if the
+- Additionally of interest to SF scholars is the

 Heinlein Society Scholarship Program (not affiliated with the Center, but a

 great way to help pay for SF studies).